-In fact, the implication is that the parts of the voussoir arch below the top level of the abutments are really redundant and could be filled entirely by thicker abutments.
-The result is a raised (or stilted) segmental arch as in the above left railway bridge.
+The implication is that the parts of the voussoir arch below the top level of the abutments are really redundant and could be filled entirely by thicker abutments.
+The result is a raised (or stilted) segmental arch as in the above right railway bridge.
 The equilibrium of forces is effectively the same.
 The difference is cosmetic.
 Curiously, because of the improved relationship between the line of force and the voussoir joints, it may be a more stable option than smaller semicircular arches which have less abutment support.

 Why do we see so few catenary arches on buildings and bridges?
-Since the early 20th century, when the Serbian engineer Milutin Milankovitch(R) fully described the geometry of force lines, it was quickly acknowledged that catenary or parabolic architecture is expensive compared with pointed, semicircular or segmental arches.
-The wooden centering is difficult to optimise, as the radius of curvature constantly changes through the arc.
-Furthermore, if ashlar is to be used, each voussoir must then have a tailored template.
-It is cheaper to use loading and buttressing to manoeuvre the force lines to match the geometry.
-Some would also say that pure structural integrity cannot be the only option: new reinforced materials with tensile strength had arrived, hugely reducing the weakness of non-optimal shapes.
+Since the early 20th century, when the Serbian engineer Milutin Milankovitch(R) fully described the geometry of force lines, it was quickly acknowledged that catenary or parabolic architecture was expensive compared with rounded or segmental arches.
+The wooden centering was difficult to optimise as the radius of curvature varied through the arc.
+Furthermore, each voussoir needed a tailored template.
+It was cheaper to use loading and buttressing to manoeuvre the force lines to the geometry.
+In the early 20th century, masonry had ceased to be the only option: new reinforced materials with tensile strength had arrived, hugely reducing the weakness of non-optimal shapes.